The dog, over centuries, has become a staple in the life of humankind.

 The Poogle is prone to a high amount of issues and illnesses when its comparison with other small to medium-sized breeds.

-It is important that you schedule regular trips to the vet for eye examinations, radiographs, and other check-ups.
+You must schedule regular trips to the vet for eye examinations, radiographs, and other check-ups.

 - Hip Dysplasia